What’s it like to stay in a trekking lodge or teahouse in Nepal?

 How much do trekking lodges and teahouses cost in Nepal?

-Anywhere between 50 rupees and 1,000 rupees for shared bathrooms.
-For privates, 1,500 rupees on up.
+Anywhere between 150 rupees and 1,000 rupees for shared bathrooms.
+For privates, 2,000 rupees on up.
 Expect to pay extra for hot showers, charging devices and WiFi in shared bathroom accommodation.
 Accommodation on the Everest side generally costs more than in the rest of Nepal and is staggeringly less value for money considering the same sake.
+Generally speaking, accommodation is cheaper the lower in altitude you are, and increases as you ascend.
+It will also depend on the time of year, and unfortunately, sometimes on how busy a place is.

-In 2019 foreigners are having to pay a minimum 500 rupees for a bed on the Everest Base Camp trek.
+There’s a minimum 500 rupees for a bed on the Everest Base Camp trek.
 This fee is not official and is randomly charged.
+It means that a bed for 500 rupees is 500, and a bed for 700 is 700.
+And not 500 + whatever the charge is.

 Why is there such a price difference in accommodation?
 Did you read my information page about trekking in Nepal yet?
 It’s explained there.
 But, anyway … room prices increase the higher up on a trek you go.
 Simple as that really.
 So do meal prices.